 Fujifilm X100F versus Sony RX1R II

-The Fujifilm X100F and the Sony Cyber-shot DSC-RX1R II are two enthusiast cameras that were officially introduced, respectively, in January 2017 and October 2015.
+The Fujifilm X100F and the Sony Cyber-shot DSC-RX1R II are two enthusiast cameras that were revealed to the public, respectively, in January 2017 and October 2015.
 Both the X100F and the RX1R II are fixed lens compact cameras that are based on an APS-C (X100F) and a full frame sensor.
 The Fujifilm has a resolution of 24 megapixel, whereas the Sony provides 42.2 MP.

 An illustration of the physical size and weight of the Fujifilm X100F and the Sony RX1R II is provided in the side-by-side display below.
 Three consecutive perspectives from the front, the top, and the back are presented.
-All width, height and depth measures are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the X100F – represents the basis for the calculations across all the size and weight measures).
+All size dimensions are rounded to the nearest millimeter.
+If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the X100F – represents 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony RX1R II is notably smaller (23 percent) than the Fujifilm X100F.
 However, the RX1R II is slightly heavier (8 percent) than the X100F.
 In this context, it is worth noting that neither the X100F nor the RX1R II are weather-sealed.